Is Alcohol a Drug?

 An Alcoholic is Likely to Fight the Effort to Help Them

 Despite a desperate need for alcohol rehabilitation, when a family brings the subject up to an alcoholic, there is a very good chance the alcoholic will reject the idea.
-That’s where working with a good alcohol rehabilitation program like the Narconon drug and alcohol rehab program can help.
-With Narconon, a family can find an interventionist to help evoke the person’s willingness to get help, or the Narconon intake counselors can help walk a family through the process of saving their loved one’s life.
-For forty-nine years, the Narconon program has been helping alcoholics recover from this potentially-fatal condition.
-The Narconon program gets to the root causes of addiction and teaches each recovering addict the skills they need to prevent future problems.
-For information on how the Narconon program can help someone you love overcome a problem with alcohol, contact a Narconon drug and alcohol counselor today.
+That’s where working with a good alcohol recovery program can help.
+With Narconon, a family can find an interventionist to help evoke the person’s willingness to get help, or intake counselors can help walk a family through the process of saving their loved one’s life.
+For five decades the Narconon program has been helping alcoholics recover from this potentially-fatal condition.
+The program gets to the root causes of addiction and teaches each recovering addict the skills they need to prevent future problems.
+For information on how our program can help someone you love overcome a problem with alcohol, contact a Narconon drug and alcohol counselor today.